Skip to main content

-Since the user can simply close the window, to be able to track it, we need to send two requests, first one with finished set as 0, to identify the output has started, and the another one with finished set as 1 when the output finishes at client side.
-If "finished": 1 is never received, we assume the user didn’t let the AI finish.
+Waited to finish events are used to determine if users are waiting for the LLM application to finish generating a response or if they leave before it’s completed.
+This is useful for capturing user impatience with regards to the response generation.
+Since the user can simply close the window, to track this behavior, you need to send two requests: first with finished set as 0 to identify the output has started, and another one with finished set as 1 when the output finishes at client side.
+If "finished": 1 is never received, LangWatch assumes the user didn’t let the AI finish.

 REST API Specification